 You need to try and test the techniques because whatever the field of discipline you choose in online marketing, the theoretical concept will not make you a professional.
-And when it comes to building your portfolio, self-confidence, you have to get your hands dirty and see yourself doing what you hear and read.
+And when it comes to building your portfolio, and self-confidence, you have to get your hands dirty and see yourself doing what you hear and read.

 Another reason why you have to create your own website is that 95% of the time, you will be asked to work on and promote different websites.
 Even as a social media manager, you’ll be called to develop a strategy to promote a website on social media.

 Because your role will be to bring traffic and qualified leads to the website and ultimately convert them to buying customers.

 You can also create a blog and gradually implement an SEO strategy to increase your rankings.
 You could even go straight to joining an affiliate partner or creating your own product once you start getting significant rankings on search engines.